Sadness or Love That Lasts A Thousand Years

 Forgiving something does not mean taking up residence with the person who hurt you.

-In a sense, forgiveness is letting go, letting go and waving a forever goodbye to the painful and hurtful experience, leaving in this world a kind of love that lasts a thousand years.
+In a sense, forgiveness is letting go, letting go and waving a forever goodbye to the painful and hurtful experience and not just that, but waving both hands goodbye to the one who caused pain with the intention of not wanting to be hurt, which in the process might leave us be in a state of unforgiveness yet again, and hopefully, in effect, leave this world a kind of love that lasts a thousand years.